Baggypants/alesisvsysex/README.md

 Python tool for configuring Alesis VMini MIDI controllers

+#Important Note

+This tool has been merged into another tool available here: https://github.com/abridgewater/alesisvsysex Which is able to manage Alesis VMini, V25 and VI49 controllers.

 I modified the tool to work with the Alesis VMini from the original code that was to do with the V-25.